 The tough part, of course, is knowing where the heck to start.

-Blogging and Pinterest are the two top reasons I am able to consistently bring in over 10k per month while my youngest is still at home with me!
+Blogging and Pinterest are the two top reasons I am able to consistently bring in over 10k per month while working from home!

 It’s time for you to get serious about writing your first blog post too.